ErwanBarbedor/PlumeScript/readme.md

 - With a few exceptions, it is now impossible to have a command that is followed by both text AND an indented block.
 - `break` can no longer be used outside a loop.
 - When using one-line macro definition, trim macro body.
+- Instead of the first one detected, Plume takes now the smallest indentation in the file.
+Raises an error if tab and space are mixed.

 #### Bugfix
 - Fixed a bug where each line of an extended call was considered as an individual argument.